 Some brands, like Deckorators, offer two different types of composite deck boards.
 Wood-plastic composite is traditional composite material made of wood fibers and recycled plastic.
-Mineral-based composite (sometimes called MBC) is an enhanced version of PVC decking made from the highest-quality materials.
-Mineral-based composite boards have even less thermal expansion and contraction than PVC boards.
+Mineral-based composite (sometimes called MBC) is an enhanced version of composite decking made from the highest-quality materials.
+Mineral-based composite boards have even less thermal expansion and contraction than traditional composite or PVC boards.
 They’re also typically thinner and lighter than composite boards, because at just 7/8 of an inch, an MBC board can deliver the same strength as a one-inch-thick composite board.

 What’s The Difference Between Scalloped-Bottom Deck Boards And Solid-Bottom Deck Boards?

 Deck boards typically feature solid bottoms - a flat surface underneath your deck boards and a consistent thickness across the board.
 These are the strongest boards.
 Many brands also offer a line of scalloped-bottom deck boards, which feature long ridges or grooves underneath.
 With less composite material used, scalloped boards are usually lighter and a bit less expensive than solid-bottom boards.